Lochdale, Burnaby: Housing

 The area is mostly single-family except the Hastings St area where some low-income housing already exists.

 Transport and amenities

 Sperling–Burnaby Lake station of the Millennium Line is located directly to the south of this neighbourhood, across the Lougheed Highway.
 The area is well served by public transit with buses providing connections to all three shopping malls in this part of Burnaby - Kensington Square, Lougheed Mall and Brentwood Mall.

-Kensington Square (aka Kensington Plaza) at Hastings Street and Kensington Ave is a popular shopping centre with a number of shops and services, including a Safeway store, Shoppers Drug Mart with a pharmacy and a post-office, a health-foods store, White Spot Restaurant, the Royal Bank, Starbucks and others.
+Kensington Square (aka Kensington Plaza) at Hastings Street and Kensington Ave is a popular shopping centre with a number of shops and services and a post-office.
 A stretch of Hastings between Kensington Ave and Clare Ave also has a number of small shops and restaurants.

 Education

 There are two elementary schools in this area - Lochdale Community and Westridge.
 Burnaby North Secondary School serves this and neighbouring areas.

 Ethnic flavour

 Although Korean and Chinese population is highly visible in the entire North Burnaby area, Lochdale's distinct Italian flavour still demonstrates itself in its attractive residential architecture and gardening styles which are also very similar to those of Parkcrest's.